msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

 Inbound and Outbound Rules: Allow traffic on port 9090.

 #User Data Script:
-The user data script in the launch template configures each EC2 instance with the following:
+The user data script in the launch template configures each Ubuntu Linux EC2 instance with the following:

 - **Apache Web Server:** To serve the Udagram application.
 - **Prometheus and Node Exporter:** For monitoring and metrics collection.